PINECREST PAVILION SUMMER CAMP

 Parents/guardians of any child requiring prescription medication during the camp day are required to submit an Authorization to Administer Medication form that has been completed by parents/guardians and the child’s physician.
 This form is available in the Summer Camp Forms section of the website.
 Pinecrest accepts only the Pinecrest School Authorization to Administer Medication form.
 A separate form must be provided for each medication being used.
-Form(s) must be on file no later than Friday, May 11, or within 7 days of registering if registering after this date.
+Form(s) must be on file by the due date, or within 7 days of registering if registering after this date.
 A guideline sheet for how to ensure this form is filled out correctly will be provided to parents/guardians in advance by the Pinecrest office.

 Medication should be brought to Pinecrest at the beginning of the week by a parent/guardian and must be picked up at the end of the week by a parent/guardian.
 Children may not transport their own medication.
 All medication must be in the original container, with the child’s name, the name of the medication and the dose of the medication indicated on the prescription label.
 All medications are placed in a locked location and may be dispensed only by the Camp Director, Assistant Camp Director, Head of School or Administrative Assistant.

 Pinecrest School does not dispense non-prescription medication unless it is part of an allergy management protocol, and we have a Pinecrest School Authorization to Administer Medication form on file.
 Please arrange dispensing times, so that medication is not required during the hours your child will attend camp.